Google launches music service

 But analysts said the lack of soundtracks from Warner Music - a major label whose artists include Led Zeppelin and Prince, among others - will limit the appeal of Google Music.

-"They've got to get that catalog filled pretty quickly," said Mike McGuire, an analyst at industry research firm Gartner.
+"They've got to get that catalogue filled pretty quickly," said Mike McGuire, an analyst at industry research firm Gartner.
 "It's a launch, but it's kind of like a work-in-progress."

 Google Music was unveiled at a splashy event at the Mr. Brainwash Studios in Hollywood, California on Wednesday.